Middlesex College (New Jersey): Academics

 The college offers more than 700 courses in 100 different degree and certificate programs with 21 specially designed transfer programs.
 The college has 206 full-time and 346 part-time faculty.
 The student-to-faculty ratio is 21:1.
 Full-time, part-time and online classes are available.
 Popular transfer colleges and universities include Rutgers University, College of New Jersey, Columbia University, Kean University, New Jersey Institute of Technology and New York University.
 Student activities include art exhibitions, athletics, campus radio, clubs and organizations, civic engagement, student newspaper and theatre.
 There are 85 computer labs with more than 1,750 computers.

 Tuition for county residents is $103 per credit hour.
 Tuition for out of county residents is $206 per credit hour.
 Federal financial aid is available in the form of Pell grants, work study programs and direct loans.
 Students must complete their free application for FAFSA.
 The MCC Foundation offers over 100 scholarships for students attending the college.

 Sports

 Men's sports include soccer, basketball, wrestling, baseball, volleyball and track and field.
 Women's sports include soccer, softball, basketball, volleyball, and track and field.
 The Physical Education Center has a swimming pool, basketball courts, racquetball courts, and a dance studio.
 There is a weight training room with treadmills and stairmasters, which are available for students, faculty, and college alumni.

 Child care

 The college has a child care center for children ages 2–5 years old.
 Children are provided with breakfast, lunch and an afternoon snack at no additional charge.
 Classrooms are age-graded, with one qualified teacher and at least one assistant in each room, based on class size.
 Tuition is based on the child's age, and the number of days attended per week.
 Applicants for reduced fees must be full-time students, employed full-time, or participating in a job training program.

+Tutoring

+Middlesex College offers free tutoring services for all currently enrolled students.
+The Learning Center, where a majority of tutoring is provided, is located in the Instructional Resource Center building on the Edison Campus.
+Tutoring support is offered in multiple subjects including reading, writing, English, and other humanities; natural sciences; mathematics; and business.
+Appointments are 45 minutes in length, and can be made ahead of time, although the Learning Center also welcomes walk-in appointments.
+Tutoring appointments are available in person and online.
+Tutoring is available during the fall, winter, spring, and summer semesters.
+The Learning Center also has amenities for students that include desktop computers, access to printers, quiet study rooms, calculators, and study resources like rocks and minerals, bones, and teeth.
+Departments at the college also offer their own tutoring for subjects such as ESL and Nursing.